J. Cleaveland Cady: Metropolitan Opera House

 Cady was the architect of the original Metropolitan Opera House which opened in October 1883.
-To get this contract, the firm won a design contest, gaining the advantage because of its inexpensive construction costs, functionality, and fireproofing.
+To get this contract, the firm won a design contest, gaining the advantage because of its functional design, fireproof materials, and low construction costs.
 It also incorporated the newest engineering technologies, including electric lights, elevators, an iron cage for structural support, a sprinkler system for fire suppression, and a simple air conditioning system.
-The latter made the designer "a true architectural pioneer."
+Architect Joseph J. Korom notes that on this project, Cady was "a true architectural pioneer".

 When completed, it seated 3,700 people and was the largest opera house in the world.
-Its four-story façade had matching seven-story towers with commercial establishments on the ground level, restaurants and ballrooms above, and apartments for bachelors in the upper levels—making this "an early and excellent example of a multi-use project."
+Its four-story façade had matching seven-story towers with commercial establishments on the ground level, restaurants and ballrooms above, and apartments for bachelors in the upper levels—Korom calls this "an early and excellent example of a multi-use project".
 Its plans were published in The American Architect, February 16, 1884.

-Cady described the building as, "a simple dignity that will not be tiresome or uninteresting as the years go by."
-Although its yellow brick and terracotta exterior was not particularly noteworthy, the Historic American Buildings Survey noted, "its interior placed it among the great opera houses of the world."
+Cady said the Metropolitan Opera House had "a simple dignity that will not be tiresome or uninteresting as the years go by".
+Although its yellow brick and terracotta exterior was not particularly noteworthy, the Historic American Buildings Survey noted, "its interior placed it among the great opera houses of the world".
 Cady's original auditorium was destroyed by a fire on August 27, 1892; it was rebuilt by the architectural firm of Carrère and Hastings and was used until 1966.
-However, in 1936, it was noted, "The opera house was designed by J. C. Cady, a prominent architect of the day.
+However, in 1939, the New York City Guide by the Federal Writers' Project, noted, "The opera house was designed by J. C. Cady, a prominent architect of the day.
 That Mr. Cady was without experience in theater construction seemed to matter little; audiences ever since have paid for his mistakes, as but half the stage can be seen from the side seats of the balcony and family circle."
-The opera house was razed in 1967.
+The opera house was razed in January 1967.

-For a while, the Vaudeville Club used the Met's auditorium.
-In consultation with the architect Stanford White, Cady designed the Concert Hall of the Vaudeville Club.
-The club would later become the Met's Friends group.